docker/docs/compose/rails.md

     docker-compose run web rails new . --force --database=postgresql

-First, Compose will build the image for the `web` service using the `Dockerfile`.
-Then it will run `rails new` inside a new container, using that image.
+First, Compose builds the image for the `web` service using the `Dockerfile`.
+Then it runs `rails new` inside a new container, using that image.
 Once it's done, you should have generated a fresh app.

 List the files.